loveencounterflow/icql-dba-hollerith/README.md

       * `{ nr: 3, text: 'that's all', }`
       * `{ nr: ?, text: 'that's', }`
       * `{ nr: ?, text: 'all', }`
-    * For that to work, you'd have to (1) mark the orginal records as processed, and (2) find a way to enumerate the new lines such that they are correctly order.
+    * For that to work, you'd have to (1) mark the orginal records as processed (not covered here), and (2) find a way to enumerate the new lines such that they are correctly ordered.
     * What's more, wouldn't it be great if the enumeration could somehow preserve the origin of each new record?
     * We *could* just using consecutive numbers but then we'd have to renumber all entries whenever a single